minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ### 5.3.
 Presentation Tier
 * The presentation tier includes :  user interface, methods.
   **User Interface:**
-    -This part is used to initialize the user interface of the application:
+    -This part is used to initialize the user interface of the application which have been declared in 4.3.

   **Methods:**
     -To send a request to a server, we have created classes which are: